Coastal Pet Rescue: Awards and recognition

 Rounding out a month of awards, the story of Jackie was featured in the very first worldwide edition of Celebrate Animals.
-Celebrate Animals is a newsletter produced by Smarter than Jack, which features news of animal rescues and heart-warming stories.
+Celebrate Animals is a newsletter produced by Smarter than Jack, which features news of animal rescues.

 Back home, the group collaborated with SPOT (Stopping Pet Overpopulation Together), an agency out of Atlanta, Georgia, to organize a two-day mobile spay/neuter clinic in Savannah.
 The group serviced 22 cats and several dogs.
-Founder Lisa Scarbrough was recognized again for her local work as a finalist for the Humane Society of Chatham-Savannah's Maggy Medallion.
+Founder Lisa Scarbrough was recognized for her local work as a finalist for the Humane Society of Chatham-Savannah's Maggy Medallion.

 In October, Purina named Coastal Pet Rescue to its Purina Pro Plan Rally to Rescue Ambassador program.
 The group was only one of three in Georgia selected.
 Purina provided event materials, including its own 10x10 tent, curb signs and fundraising items as well as packages for adopters.

 December found the organization on CNN.com in a segment focusing on how the Internet has changed people's lives.
 Lisa's hometown publication, the Tybee Breeze, also ran a three-page article about the success of the organization for the last year.

-Founder Lisa Scarbrough spent much of 2005 promoting her agency and raising awareness for homeless animals.
-She was a regular guest on WTGS Fox Newsmakers and WJCL Call 22, and the organization's website was selected as Winner Best of Savannah for Web Design by Connect Savannah.
-Thanks to the dedication and promotion by the volunteers of Coastal Pet Rescue, 143 pets were rescued, of which 114 found new homes.

 The group was propelled to national attention again in 2006 with recognition by Purina.
 Rally to Rescue chose to honor ten of its over 500 ambassadors in May in Washington, DC, one of which was Coastal Pet Rescue.
 The honorees received an Award of Excellence from Purina, special recognition from the United States Department of Agriculture, and had flags flown over the capital in their honor.
 Sex in the City actress Kristin Davis gave the address at the National Press Room.

 Coastal Pet Rescue founder and president Lisa Scarbrough received additional recognition in July as she was named to the REAL Hot 100 list.
 The REAL hot 100 is a list featuring young women from around the country who are breaking barriers, fighting stereotypes, and making a difference in their communities or the nation.
 Lisa Scarbrough was included for her dedication and contributions to Coastal Pet Rescue.